mark5udacity/CarND-Path-Planning-Project/Reflection.md

 spline library is used to fill the in the rest.
 After we reach 50 points, we prefer using the previous_path (as provided when we receive a websocket update)  so that we are only needing to generate a couple points per cycle.

+### Some fun ###
+I was tempted to claim victory as I found a "cheat" in the game, err...
+Udacity simulator that allowed my car to fly ahead at 49.5 mph without having to change lanes or anything.
+The way to fly is simple.
+Set the car on a straight path and to go 49.5 MPH (this is fairly simple with the Frenet coordinates).
+Then, when the car eventually collides with the one in front of it, click "manual" mode.
+I noticed the simulator is doing some really funky things between these different modes.
+In auto mode, physics literally doesn't matter, the car will follow whatever path is set, and one can even set the speed to 1000 mph and the car will just go.
+Since manual mode brings us to the real world, and we are "stuck" after colliding with a vehicle in auto mode, the car will fly up.
+Then, mid-way through the summersault, just turn off manual and the car will continue straight and 'pass' the course.

+This approach is fun, but would require cooperation from the Udacity reviewer.

+Here's a screenshot:
+![alt text][image1]